Basic sediment and water: Testing

 ASTM method D4007 or API Manual of Petroleum Measurement Standards chapter 10.4 are commonly used to measure BS&W. These methods both consist of mixing equal volumes of solvent and crude oil then centrifuging in order to separate any solids, free water, or suspended particles (the term Bottom comes from the fact that the sediment and water appear at the bottom of the centrifuge tube after being spun/centrifuged during the test procedure).

 More precise methods beyond BS&W are available to independently measure water or solids present in a sample of crude oil, such as ASTM D4928 (water) together with ASTM D4807 (sediment).

 BS&W and Free Water in practice

 All unrefined crude oil has some water entrained within it.
-During transportation by ship, separation occurs naturally and water collects at the base of the tank below the oil, this is known as free water (FW).
+During transportation by ship, separation occurs naturally, and water collects at the base of the tank below the oil; this is known as free water (FW).

 Sales contracts for crude oil will typically specify the BS&W and FW to ensure the cargo meets quality standards.
-In one case in 2020 the quality documents required a BS&W of 0.2% and did not provide for any free water.
-Upon loading a Very Large Crude Carrier (VLCC) in Porto do Acu in Brazil, 4827 barrels of FW was measured.
+In one case in 2020, the quality documents required a BS&W of 0.2% and did not provide for any free water.
+Upon loading a Very Large Crude Carrier (VLCC) in Porto do Acu in Brazil, 4827 barrels of FW were measured.
 By the time the ship had reached its destination in the Far East, free water had settled and was measured at 8767 barrels.
 The BS&W parameter was thereby significantly exceeded.